dieck/prio3/README.md

 If you need further formats, please let me know.

+Players can be informed by whispers about imported priorities (configurable in options).

 > **Plans (short-term)**:
 > Create easier access to import function :)